kaizencycle/Kaizen-OS/CIVICOS_HUB_COMPLETE.md

 ## 🎉 **INTEGRATION COMPLETE!**

-Your Civic OS now has a **unified integration layer** that connects all services!
+Your Kaizen OS now has a **unified integration layer** that connects all services!
 Once you deploy the missing APIs, citizens can be created with a single command that orchestrates the entire 7-step process.

 **The foundation is solid - just deploy the APIs and you're ready to onboard citizens!** 🚀